auraphp/Aura.Web/README.md

     }

-To instantiate the page controller class, you will need to pass it a `Context` and a `Response` transfer object as dependencies.
+To instantiate the page controller class, you will need to pass it some dependency objects:

+- a `Context` to represent the execution environment,

+- a `Response` transfer object to return the results,

+- a `Signal` manager to handle execution hooks, and

+- a `Renderer` strategy (the default is "none")

     <?php
     use Vendor\Package\Web\Page;